Responsibilities

 Research

-Current research interests: critical information literacy, scholarly publishing, open access publishing, open educational resources, open pedagogical practices, and social justice in professional practice
+Current research interests: scholarly publishing, open access publishing, open educational resources, open pedagogical practices, critical information literacy, and social justice in professional practice